frequently asked questions

-In order to sign up for Medical Services for the school year, you must first attend an information session.
-You will then complete online registration forms and receive a time slot to sign up for a unit and shift on Sign up Sunday (Sunday, September 4, 2016 from 9:00am until 5:00pm).
+In order to sign up for Medical Services for the school year, you must first attend one information session (see 'Get Involved').
+You will then complete online registration forms and receive an appointment time to sign up for a shift on Sign up Sunday (takes place on Sunday, September 3, 2017 from 9 am - 5 pm.)

 Am I guaranteed a spot as a Medical Services volunteer if I attend an Information Session?